PARTNERING LOON ORGANIZATIONS

 JOCASSEE LOON RESEARCH REVIEWS

-This is the sixth year of research on Common Loons on Lake Jocassee, the first ever study of loons in winter in a freshwater environment.
+This is the seventh year researching Common Loons on Lake Jocassee, the first ever study of loons in winter in a freshwater environment.
 By studying Common Loons in a pristine environment, scientists can better understand the factors that influence their health and survival in the winter.
 Although loons typically winter in marine environments along coastlines, some now use freshwater reservoirs.
 100+ loons winter each year on Lake Jocassee.
 Wintering in freshwater lakes in the southeast is relatively new in the life history of loons.
 The building of large fresh water reservoirs in the southeast started with the Tennessee Valley Authority in the 1930’s.
-Lake Jocassee one of the newest reservoirs in the region, completed in 1973.
+Lake Jocassee is one of the newest reservoirs in the region, completed in 1973.
 It is not known exactly when loons starting using these reservoirs as stay-over locations and there is simply no reference to it in the scientific literature before this century.
-Sponsored by Earthwatch for the first 3 years, Jocassee Wild Outdoor Education and Jocassee Lake Tours are now the hosts and guides for this research.
-This will be Dr. Mager's 5th year as lead investigator.
+Sponsored by Earthwatch Institute for the first 3 years, Jocassee Wild Outdoor Education and Jocassee Lake Tours are now the hosts and guides for this research.
+This will be Dr. Jay Mager's 4th year as lead investigator.

 When you arrive, the researchers will conduct an orientation and brief you on the work you’ll be doing.
 Field work will begin on the second day, where you will be involved with daytime loon behavior observations, including the use of photography and videography to record individual and group loon behaviors and quantify the molting sequence and pattern.
 Nighttime capture and banding of loons will be attempted at least once each week.
 In the evenings, you’ll head back to the field station for dinner, an informal talk by Dr. Mager, and time to relax.